spring1843/go-dsa/tree/README.md

 1   3 5   7
 ```

-The traversal methods of trees are named on when a particular operation is performed on the current node relative to its children.
+The traversal methods of trees are named when a particular operation is performed on the current node relative to its children.
 For example, in Pre-Order traversal, the operation is performed on the node prior to traversing its children.

 There are many types of trees.
 Some important tree types include: